Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 ### User management

-Users are managed directly with the Confidential Ledger instead of through Azure.
+Users are managed directly with the confidential ledger instead of through Azure.
 New users may be AAD-based or certificate-based.

 ```C# Snippet:NewUser
 string newUserAadObjectId = "<some AAD user or service princpal object Id>";